aandrewuwu/pacsun-2021/README.md

 In April 2021, Pacsun released the Fear Of God Essentials collection.
 Unfortunately because of site changes in Q3 2022, this code does not function properly.

+# Fun things I found while exploring Pacsun

+Using any other HTTP method than POST on a Akamai Bot Manager protected endpoint will pass thru regardless of having a valid Akamai ("_abck") cookie.
+See submitDetails()

 # Download the dependencies

 `npm install`